5 Barriers to Accountability

 Of course, not everyone shares a high view of accountability.
 In my line of work, I do a lot of mediation, counseling and brokering of relationships and I’ve seen the damage and sometimes irreparable harm that can occur when individuals are unteachable and refuse to accept responsibility.

 Here are the 5 accountability barriers that we most often encounter and struggle with:

 Narcissism is defined as a singular pursuit of fulfillment from vanity or egotistic admiration of oneself.
-True accountability requires a humble look at oneself when alerted to some behavior that needs to change or improve.
-A narcissistic person views this as an attack on their flawless image.
+True accountability requires a humble look at oneself when alerted to behavior or patterns that need to change or improve.
+A narcissist views this inversely as an attack on their flawless image.
 To suggest corrective action is to imply that they are not perfect and that simply can't be entertained.

 Like narcissism, denial tends to stop the positive outcomes of accountability fast.
 Early in an accountable conversation, a denier becomes closed off and doesn't recognize that they might be responsible or play a part in the issue at hand.
 They will not change their behavior and also blame shift and avoid future discussions altogether.